shridharssg/Angular/RxJsPromisesObserverInterceptor.md

   **[⬆ Back to Top](#table-of-contents)**

-Q. ### What will happen if you do not supply handler for the observer?
+17. ### What will happen if you do not supply handler for the observer?
     Usually, an observer object can define any combination of `next`, `error`, and `complete` notification type handlers.
 If you don't supply a handler for a notification type, the observer just ignores notifications of that type.

-Q. ### what is an rxjs subject in Angular
+18. ### what is an rxjs subject in Angular
      An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.
 While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable), Subjects are multicast.

      A Subject is like an Observable, but can multicast to many Observers.
 Subjects are like EventEmitters: they maintain a registry of many listeners.